metabolomics-us/sirius-API/README.md

 # Sirius-API
-The Sirius API Wrapper backend for LCB
+The Sirius API Wrapper for LCB